Toy Story 3 (video game)

 Toy Story 3 (also known as Toy Story 3: The Video Game) is a 2010 platform game developed by Avalanche Software and published by Disney Interactive Studios.
 The game is based on the 2010 film of the same name.
 It was released for PlayStation 3, Xbox 360, Wii, and Microsoft Windows.
-The game was ported to OS X by TransGaming.
+The game was ported to Mac OS X by TransGaming.
 A Nintendo DS version was developed by n-Space, while Disney Mobile Studios developed and published an iOS game based on the film.
 Another version was developed by Asobo Studio and released for PlayStation 2 and PlayStation Portable.

 By February 2008, Disney had rejected THQ's pitch to develop the film's video game adaptation, choosing instead to have it developed by Disney's Avalanche Software.
 A 10-person team from Pixar aided Avalanche in developing the game.
 Most of the voice cast from the film reprised their characters for the game.
 Toy Story 3 includes a story mode that loosely recreates the film's events, and the Toy Box mode, consisting of a western town that can be freely roamed and customized by the player.
 The game was well received by critics, particularly for its Toy Box mode.
 The game was a top-seller in the UK.

 Gameplay

-Toy Story 3: The Video Game is a platform video game.
+Toy Story 3 is a platform video game.
 The game includes a story mode, which loosely recreates the events of the film; and the Toy Box mode, set within the universe of the fictional Woody's Roundup television series, which is featured in the second film, Toy Story 2.

 The Xbox 360 and PlayStation 3 (PS3) versions include a multiplayer feature in both modes.
 Woody, Buzz, and Jessie are playable characters throughout the game.
 They each have their own abilities that are needed to progress through the story mode, although they play the same when in Toy Box mode.
 The PS2 and PSP versions also allow the player to control the Aliens and Andy's soldier toys during certain levels.
 The PS3 and Xbox 360 versions have eight story mode levels, while the PS2 and PSP version includes 13 levels in story mode.
 In the later versions, after the player has completed a level in Story Mode, they can go back and replay it to try the two Challenge modes, which are Cube Destruction and Time Attack, that allow the player to win coins and unlock trophies.
 The three mini-games are Woody's Roundup (five levels), Buzz Adventures (five levels) and Aliens Escapades (two levels), based on the events of Toy Story 2.
 In the PSP version, the final two levels of both Woody's Roundup and Buzz Adventures, along with the two levels of Aliens Escapes, have to be purchased via the PlayStation Store as downloadable content.